agraham0925/tomagotchi-mini-project/README.md

   * Morph your pet at certain ages
   * Animate your pet across the screen

-### Extras
+### In the future, would like to add:
-* have your tomagotchi give birth, to baby tomagotchi
+* Use sprite sheets and animation for tomagotchi pet.
-* with special powers (extends the class)
+* Ability for tomagotchi to have babies and user to care for multiple tomagotchis.
-* add an excercise method to your tomagotchi, that affects certain properties
+* Give tomagotchi special powers at certain levels.
-* Add anything you can think of, use your imagination
+* Add an exercise method to tomagotchi that affects certain properties.